Oracleo/GRC-Project-04-SIEM-Security-Control-Monitoring-and-Risk-Assessment/docs/07-Compliance-Gap-Analysis.md

 ## PCI DSS v4.0 Mappings
 *   **Requirement 10.2:** Audit trails for system components must be enabled and active.
 (Passed: Windows Security logs are forwarding).
 *   **Requirement 10.6:** Review logs and security events.
 (Passed: Splunk is actively searching).
-*   **Requirement 8.5:** The use of group, shared, or generic IDs must be prevented.
-(Not addressed: Accounts were tested individually, but the project does not test for shared account usage).
+*   **Requirement 8.2.2:** Ensure that user accounts are not shared or used by multiple users, and that all users have unique IDs.
+(Passed: Accounts were tested individually, but a full audit of shared accounts is required for full compliance).

 ## GDPR (General Data Protection Regulation) Implications
 If an employee's account is brute-forced successfully, it could lead to a data breach.
 Failure to implement MFA and account lockouts constitutes a failure of **Article 32 (Security of Processing)**, requiring the organization to implement appropriate technical measures to protect personal data.